Turnovers are ROI killers.

 By referencing even one of these things as you open the conversation, you send a clear message that you think of them as a human being, not just an income source.

 These “personal tidbits” files should be short and sweet, something you can pull up in under five seconds, when you’re dialing renters.
+Keep it in the same file as their rental application and signed lease agreement.
 It takes no effort on your part, but it will be meaningful to your renters, and help them like and trust you.

 5. Screen Applicants Aggressively